Nas-hash-source/Cheat-Code/markdown/basic-markdown.md

 ### Inline link

-[Link to the markdown tutorial where I got those notes](https://www.markdowntutorial.com/), enclose your linked words with [], followed by the link enclosed with ()
+[Link to the markdown tutorial where I got those notes](https://www.markdowntutorial.com/), enclose your linked words with [], followed by the link enclosed with (), if you want to add a title, a tooltip to show when the mouse hover on the link. add the title within a quotation mark("") inside the parathenses after the link itself.

 ### Reference link